On April 16 and 17, CAIDA will host the 11th workshop on Active Internet Measurements (AIMS 2019) on the UC San Diego campus in La Jolla, CA.

 - Taxis and drop-off: San Diego Taxi Information maintains a list of taxis with rates and additional information.
 Uber and Lyft are also well established in San Diego and now have access to service San Diego's airport.
 GPSes will need to go to the intersection of Hopkins Drive and Voigt Lane.

 10100 Hopkins Drive, La Jolla, CA 92093 is the nearest street address most GPSes/maps recognize.

 - Car: Rental available at the airport near the baggage claim areas of Terminals 1 and 2.

 The most convenient parking is in the Hopkins parking structure at Hopkins Dr and Voigt Dr, just south of SDSC.

 Parking Permits: Parking permits are required to park on UC San Diego Campus.

 Parking legally is the attendee's responsibility.
-It is recommended you go to the Hopkins Parking Structure next to SDSC.
-Near the elevators will be a parking permit machine that will sell passes for $20/day.
-With a permit purchased in the Hopkins structure, you can park in any White " V ", Yellow " S " only, unless otherwise indicated.
+With a kiosk-purchased parking permit, you can park in any White " V ", Yellow " S " only, unless otherwise indicated.
 (New for 2019: purchased permits are no longer valid in green "B" spaces.)
 Please be sure to read the directions on the parking permit.
-Parking is limited, especially if arriving after 9am (Pangea Parking Structure is the nearest parking alternative within walking distance to SDSC).
+Parking is limited, especially if arriving after 8am (if Hopkins is full, Pangea Parking Structure is the nearest parking alternative within walking distance to SDSC).
 The penalty for an improperly parked car is at least $65 per day.
 We cannot be held responsible for citations issued for parking in an incorrect space or improperly displaying your permit.

 For transportation concerns, general questions and help before the workshop, contact Julius Eshabarr at <julius at caida.org>.